 Several of the University's significant budget issues do not fall into a single functional area but instead cut across multiple areas.
-This chapter provides detailed information about several of these cross-cutting issues for 2014-15: University quality, administrative efficiencies, diversity, the cost of education, and core academic support.
+This chapter provides detailed information about several of these cross-cutting issues for 2015-16: the President's initiatives, University quality, administrative efficiencies, diversity, and the cost of education.